CookPaddy

 5. 5

-Glossy glazed taro root is now ready.
-Letting it sit overnight allows the flavors to meld for even better taste.
+Your glossy nikkorogashi is ready!
+Letting it sit overnight will allow the flavors to meld and taste even better.

 6. 6